 Singapore is an incredibly cosmopolitan city, with everything from centuries-old buildings to contemporary high rises.
 Dan and I were so fascinated by the variety in the city that we couldn’t resist photographing some of the fantastic Singapore architecture we saw, such as the twin buildings of The Gateway Singapore.

-Okay, I confess: We actually have a slew of photos of the amazing buildings we saw in Singapore.
+I confess that we took a slew of photos of the amazing buildings we saw in Singapore.
 Why?
 Because the city has a fantastic variety of them, from ultra-modern high rises to traditional buildings with British, Chinese, Malay or Indian features.

 Here is one of our favorites: